NOAA-RDHPCS/noaa-rdhpcs.github.io/source/data/nescc_hpss.rst

 resource is done without PI or Portfolio Manager approval, but both are notified that you are being added.
 If you are not a member of the project on a NOAA compute resource then PI or Portfolio manager approval is required before you will be added.
-To the process please send an email to rdhpcs.hpss.help@noaa.gov with the following subject line ``USERNAME requests access to HPSS - PORTFOLIO/PROJECT``, replacing ``USERNAME`` and ``PORTFOLIO/PROJECT`` with your username and project request.
+To start the process please send an email to rdhpcs.hpss.help@noaa.gov with the following subject line ``USERNAME requests access to HPSS - PORTFOLIO/PROJECT``, replacing ``USERNAME`` and ``PORTFOLIO/PROJECT`` with your username and project request.
 If PI or